 What are kitchen zones?

 Each kitchen generally has four kitchen zones.
 In smaller kitchens these zones often overlap, and that’s totally fine.
-Here’s a quick PDF checklist that will explain the kitchen zones and show you how to organize them.
+Here’s a quick kitchen organization PDF checklist that will explain the kitchen zones and show you how to organize the kitchen zones.

 - The cooking zone -> stove, oven